wb14123/blog/jekyll/_posts/2021-02-12-Setup-SSH-Authentication-with-YubiKey.markdown

 ## Generate OpenSSH Hardware Token

-The most easy way is to generate a ssh key file based on Yubikey.
+The easiest way is to generate a ssh key file based on Yubikey.
 OpenSSH supports this since 8.2.

 1. Run `ssh-keygen -t ecdsa-sk`
 2. Touch the Yubikey for a few seconds.

 Then you can use the generated ssh key like other key files with `-i` option.
-After type in the login command, you need to touch Yubikey for a few seconds, then you should be able to login.
+After typing in the login command, you need to touch Yubikey for a few seconds, then you should be able to login.

 ## ~~Use PAM~~